hidarikani/comprehensive-react-template/philosophy.md

 Reflecting on the days of Webpack, configuration files often became overly complex.
 A significant contributor to this was plugin management.
-Nearly everything beyond the core code — like CSS, images, and fonts—required a dedicated plugin.
+Nearly everything beyond the core code — like CSS, images, and fonts — required a dedicated plugin.
 Additionally, Webpack’s core architecture was designed during the dominance of Node.js’ CommonJS (CJS) modules, rather than modern ES Modules (ESM), which are now a web standard.
 This legacy design remains a limitation.